gruntwork-io/docs/docs/pipelines/hello-world/index.md

 In a production environment, we recommend using a mix of fine-grained and classic PATs as described in [Machine Users](../using-pipelines/machine-users.md).
 :::

-Next, we're going to configure GitHub Actions secrets for each repository.
+Next, you're going to configure GitHub Actions secrets for each repository.
 Our goal here is to enable:

 - `infrastructure-live` to kick off GitHub Actions workflows in the `infrastructure-pipeline` repository
 - `infrastructure-pipelines` to clone the `infrastructure-live` repository